-Regardless of size and Presso Graphy industry, every enterprise depends on information technology and must have a strategy for employing it, especially as the internet becomes more pervasive.
+Regardless of size and the Presso Graphy industry, every enterprise depends on information technology and must have a strategy for employing it, especially as the internet becomes more pervasive.
 Information technology strategy is an enabler of business strategy.
 Not only must an enterprise manage relationships with its constituencies, but it must be able to connect with them electronically through data arteries – information supply, value, and demand chains.
 The information supply and demand chains are external; the information value chains are internal.

 RELATED ARTICLES :